adammenker/blindcs.com/README.md

 ```

 ##### Step 2: Setup Frontend
 This step is very easy.
-Simply navigate to the ```/blindcs-frontend``` directory and run this command in your terminal:
+First, go to https://nodejs.org/en/download/ and download the LTS version of node for whatever OS you are running on.
+Verify you have node installed by running ```node -v``` or ```node --version```.
+From here, simply navigate to the ```/blindcs-frontend``` directory and run this command in your terminal:
 ```
 npm start
 ```